Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/3-YourFirstCharacter/CarryWeight.md

 # Barrels and Chests

-There are two variety of chests in the game - Camping chest/barrels - Crafted from player crafting - these can be picked up and placed with the "campfire" system anywhere which isn't settled.
+There are two variety of chests in the game - Wooden chests/barrels - Crafted from player crafting - these can be picked up and placed with the "campfire" system anywhere which isn't settled.

-The other type is a furniture item which was added to decorate your player homes and requires a Furniture workstation to craft.
+The other type is a "Hearthfire extended" furniture item which was added to decorate your player homes and requires a Furniture workstation to craft.
 These workstations are in Riften or Windhelm warehouses or in your hearthfire home.

 Campfire Chests
 * Cannot be placed in cities
 * Have linked Storage (multiple chests share the same inventory)
-* can be picked up Easily by interacting with the chest.
+* Can be picked up Easily by interacting with the chest.
-* can be crafted anywhere.
+* Can be crafted anywhere.
+* Don't have to be emptied to be moved.

-Furniture chests
+Hearthfire Furniture chests
-* Can be placed Anywhere
+* Can be placed Anywhere.
-* Have separate storage
+* Have separate storage.
 * Require the use of Jaxon's positioner to move.
-* Require a specific crafting work station
+* Require a specific crafting work station.
-* MUST be emptied before moving (e.g. if moving it from inside of a building to outside - you must empty it first else you will lose the contents)
+* MUST be emptied before moving (e.g. if moving it from inside of a building to outside - you must empty it first else you will lose the contents).

 # Campfire Skills

 There is a skill available at a player constructed campfire which increases your carry weight permanently.
-Press "<" to build a campfire, Increase it in size unstil the skills menu appears when interacting with it.
+Press "<" to build a campfire, Increase it in size until the skills menu appears when interacting with it.

 {: .note}
 this skill requires a Skill point, earned from taking care of yourself and has two levels.